MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-surrogate-dataformats.md

 ms.assetid: 152ab966-bf59-4b40-83b6-1a653f9361f9
 title: com:DataFormats (in SurrogateServer/Class)
-description: Specifies the default and main data formats supported by an application.
+description: Specifies the default and main data formats supported by an application (in SurrogateServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference